-dlvr.it can help you set your Facebook images to draw attention to your posts.
+dlvr.it can help to control the image or photo that is Automatically posted to Facebook.
 These images will display on your Facebook page, right next to your content.
 This Facebook feature contrasts with Twitter, which only allows up to 140 characters of text (any images are hosted on other services and available via a link in the tweet).
 The addition of an image can enhance your content and engage users with a visual connection to your headlines and text.

 How do I control which thumbnail is posted?

 When posting a Shared Link, Facebook will automatically detect a picture from the page you are sharing and include the thumbnail in your post.
 Facebook retrieves the webpage that the posted URL links to and performs its own internal selection of which thumbnail to display. dlvr.it trusts Facebook to pick the appropriate picture.

 If you have control over the content of the destination pages, you can also assist Facebook in its thumbnail detection by following the information located in the OpenGraph documentation.

 Auto-Detected from Item Content

 Many publishers embed images in their item content using <img> tags and prefer to use these instead of the images Facebook auto-detects.
 Using “Auto-Detect from Item Content” instructs dlvr.it to scan for <img> tags embedded in the item content and include the first valid image we find as the thumbnail. dlvr.it will automatically skip any images which are not at least 150x150 pixels to prevent the selection of social media chicklets and other structural icons.